awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/README.md

 The application uses the following services:

-- Amazon DynamoDB
+- DynamoDB
 - Amazon SES
 - AWS Identity and Access Management (IAM)

 ### [Amazon Rekognition photo analyzer application](PhotoAnalyzerApp/Readme.md)

-Shows how to create a web application that analyzes photos uploaded to an Amazon Simple Storage Service (Amazon S3) bucket, using Amazon Rekognition to label the photos, and Amazon Simple Email Service (Amazon SES) to send email reports of the image analysis.
+Shows how to create a web application that analyzes photos uploaded to an Amazon Simple Storage Service (Amazon S3) bucket, using Amazon Rekognition to label the photos, and Amazon SES to send email reports of the image analysis.

-The application sues the following services:
+The application uses the following services:

 - Amazon Rekognition
 - Amazon S3